 - Avoid extreme temperatures.
 You must avoid extreme temperatures at all costs, extreme heat is bad, extreme cold is also bad because it will result in the phone collecting moisture which can cause serious problems.

-Should You Be Concerned If You Have An Overheating Phone?
+Should You Be Concerned If Your Phone Is Overheating?

-You should be concerned if you have an overheating phone because this makes the phone battery vent its organic solvents.
+You should be concerned if your phone is overheating because this makes the phone battery vent its organic solvents.

 This has the potential to ignite if there is too much heat, this is what happened with the Samsung Galaxy Note 7 which forced Samsung to recall this phone shortly after it was released.